suraj-repositories/screen-recorder/README.md

 ## License

-This project is currently under development.
+This project is currently under development and does not contain a formal open-source license declaration.
+No permission to copy, modify, redistribute, or use the project commercially should be assumed beyond the rights granted by applicable law.

+Screen Recorder relies on third-party libraries and technologies.
+Each dependency remains subject to its own license and terms